sbarlster/unix-cmd-line/README.md

 # Unix Command Line Toolbox
 The steps below will take you from novice to getting a basic knowledge of the Unix OS and it's command line.

 Even after 20+ years of using Unix I find this small set of commands the core of what I need.
 Yes more is possible and there is, much much more.
-But for now and for most of the time, you will not need that.
+But for now and for most of the time, you will not need all that extra stuff.

 In this guide you will find a series of areas to learn and with each, a small set of commands.
 You dont need to memorise all this and the commands.
 I have kept the guide small enough so that you should find, after a few weeks and months, that the commands start to become part of your language.